 For more information on ‘What is automatic enrolment?’ watch our Pension Basics in 30 seconds film.

 Your pension scheme should provide information on your options.
-The most likely options you will have are to leave it where it is or transfer it to the new scheme offered by your new employer.
+The most likely options you will have are to leave it where it is or transfer it to the new scheme offered by your new employer, although it’s worth checking if you’ll lose any benefits or guarantees when transferring.
 You’ll also be able to contribute to it on your own, even when you’ve left the company.
 If you have a reasonable amount in the pension it’s a good idea to get independent financial advice on what’s best.

-If you have different plans it’s probably best to see a financial adviser who’ll be able to help you decide whether transferring your plans is a good idea, and make arrangements if it is.
+If you have more than one plan it’s probably best to see a financial adviser who’ll be able to help you decide whether transferring your plans is a good idea, and make arrangements if it is.
+If you feel you are ready to combine your pensions visit our website for more information.

-The Government website and our Pension Basics in 30 seconds film below have further information on transferring your pension.
+The Government website also has further information on transferring your pension.

 If you've lost track of your pension, you can try the Government pension tracing service.
 This is a free service and they will be able to provide you with the address of your scheme provider, if they have a record of them.